sivahuang77/citrux-cli/docs/cli/trusted-folders.md

 ## How it works: The trust dialog

-Once the feature is enabled, the first time you run the Gemini CLI from a folder, a dialog will automatically appear, prompting you to make a choice:
+Once the feature is enabled, the first time you run the Citrux CLI from a folder, a dialog will automatically appear, prompting you to make a choice:

 - **Trust folder**: Grants full trust to the current folder (e.g.,